kahnvex/slugnet/docs-src/layers.rst

 where :math:`x` is the input and :math:`k` is the kernel, or in some cases the weighting function.

-In the case of convolutional neural networks, the input is typically a two dimensional image :math:`I`, and it follows that we have a two dimensional kernel :math:`K`.
+In the case of convolutional deep networks, the input is typically a two dimensional image :math:`I`, and it follows that we have a two dimensional kernel :math:`K`.
 Now we can write out convolution function with both axes: